happinessk/RSEG-0126/README.md

 # RSEG-0126
-Assignment 2: Eclipse and EGit
+Assignment 2: Eclipse and EGit.